opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

 Upon execution of the test class, in either the IDE or with Maven, the `AgentRunner` will execute each test method via the 3 step workflow described above.

-**Important note!**

-If you have trouble getting your test to work due to obscure class loading or illegal access errors, you can specify the `isolateClassLoader` parameter (described below).

 ### 5.1 Configuring `AgentRunner`

 The `AgentRunner` can be configured via the `@AgentRunner.Config(...)` annotation.
 The annotation supports the following properties: